 So now I was making some money but not enough to really travel where I wanted… so the search continued.
 And I found…

 House sitting basically means to live in and look after a house (and pets) while its owner is away.
 Once I heard about it, I was hooked.
 I did my first house sitting gig in Chiang Mai, next in Sydney, Australia and then have been all over the world.

 When I was in Americas (USA, Panama, Ecuador, Dominican, Colombia) for 12 months I house sat for 11 months.

 I had to pay just one month of accommodation during that 12 months.

 I saved tens of thousands of dollars by house sitting all over the Americas.
 I stayed in New York for 6 weeks, beach property for 2 months, Panama city high-rise for weeks and more.

 So like I mentioned you do not need to wait for months or years to achieve nomad dreams – you can achieve it with freelancing and house sitting in matter of months or even weeks if you are really motivated.

-Because so many ask me how they can have this nomadic lifestyle like I do, I created Nomaddemy, a high-end program to help you get started with the lifestyle in weeks, not months.
-We open doors again early 2018 – add your name to the waiting list now so you don’t miss out when its open again.
+Because so many ask me how they can have this nomadic lifestyle like I do, I created ThriveNomad, a result focussed program to help you get started with the lifestyle in weeks, not months.
+We open doors again summer 2018 – add your name to the waiting list now so you don’t miss out when its open again.